-That may sound too good to be true, but that’s exactly what you get by partnering with a professional employer organization (PEO).
+That may sound too good to be true, but that’s exactly what you get by partnering with a Professional Employer Organisation (PEO).
 In fact, recent research shows businesses using PEOs during the COVID-19 pandemic were 32% less likely to have suffered overall negative effects on their companies.
 And they were 58% less likely to have permanently closed amid the pandemic!

-Our guide is going to help you learn the most important things about what a professional employer organization can do.
+Our guide is going to help you learn the most important things about what a Professional Employer Organisation can do.
 First, though, we need to answer a more fundamental question: what is a PEO, exactly?

 PEOs essentially serve as remote human resources for global businesses.
 A PEO can provide most of the services of a full HR department at a fraction of the cost of doing everything in-house.

 To better understand what a PEO can do for your business, we’re going to explore how a typical PEO actually works.

 Traditional businesses function with an in-house human resources department that handles a variety of responsibilities.
 If you were to rely on a PEO instead, then how would the relationship actually work?

 Basically, you would split certain responsibilities, though the PEO will handle the bulk of traditional HR tasks.
 For example, PEOs can handle things like payroll, taxes, employee benefits, and some of the traditional employee guidance you expect from an HR department.

 However, the PEO otherwise stays out of your way.
 This means you or your managers will handle things like sales, marketing, hiring, firing, and so on.